hzysvilla/TokenCat_ICC22/README.md

  * `Token authorized transfer.xls`：token’s address list with token authorized transfer
  * `Unlimited Authorization.xls `：token’s address list with unlimited Authorization
  * `Unreasonable Approval Authorization.xls`：token’s address list with unreasonable Approval Authorization

+# Contact us
+If you have any problems in using our tool, please send emails to ecjgvmhc@gmail.com